youf3/Cham_LF_tester/README.md

 ## Getting Started

-To get started with the tool, use the following commands.
+To get started with the tool, you will need two nodes, namely server and tester, and network between them.

+For both nodes, retrieve the testing tool using

 ```
 git clone --recursive https://github.com/youf3/Cham_dtn_tester.git